GeoffDoig/Django-Project/README.md

       page to process payment for the requested feature.
    8. The Checkout page displays the feature(s) the user is being charged for and provides forms for the user to complete their personal details and card details in order for the payment to be processed.
 If the user has completed their profile, the personal details section is already completed.
+A test card number of 4242 4242 4242 4242 can be used to complete the card details section.
 Clicking 'Submit Payment' processes the payment through Stripe and directs the user back to the Issues page displaying a success message.
    9. The Profile page is accessed from the link on the navigation bar at the top of the page and displays the user's personal details and current image used as the profile picture.
 Statistical information relating to the specific user's activity across the Issue Tracker Web Application is displayed in the form of a bar chart with key.
 Clicking the 'Update your Profile Now' button, reveals a form with which the user can add